epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/tot_coprod_genre.html"></iframe>
 </div>

-We can see that most genres follow the expected trend with the notable exceptions being Action/Adventure, Romance Film and Romatic Comedy.
-They all reach their peak with three co-production coutries.
-This leads to the conclusion that most genre should be made in two countries to maximise their share of revenue abroad while movies from the three aforementionned genres should have 3 home countries.
+For most genre we will have the same conclusion as for all movies, i.e. two coproduction countries is best.
+The notable exception are World Cinema, Romance Film and Comedy.
+We don't have an explanation for what that is but the fact that Romance Film and Comedy behave in the same way isn't surprising as 60% of movies that are romantic are also comedies and 40% of comedies are romantic films as well.
+For the World Cinema genre, we give an explanation about why it might behave like that after we analyse the number or production region for a movie.

 <div class="responsive-iframe">
     <iframe src="plots/country_co-productions.html"></iframe>